 2:50:00 Cardiac and COPD

 5:31:00 Case Studies, Starting a Program, Wrap-Up

 $249 for access to course content and to receive ASHA CEUs

-Participants must submit the post-test and ASHA participation form within 6 months in order to obtain ASHA CEUs.
-All must be submitted prior to 11:59pm EST on December 31 of the current year.
+Participants must submit the post-test and ASHA participation form within 1 month in order to obtain ASHA CEUs.
+All must be submitted prior to 11:59pm EST of the month in which the course is completed.